oxixes/grunt-init-wirecloud-widget/root/README.md

 sudo npm install
 ```

-For build the widget you need download grunt:
+In order to build this widget you need to download grunt:

 ```bash
 sudo npm install -g grunt-cli